whily/yalo/doc/AssemblyX64.md

 For scaled index of 32-bit addressing modes, one has to use the form of register*scale, e.g. eax*8.

+Segment override prefix is used purely as a prefix, e.g. `(es mov al (di))`, which is different from traditional syntax.
+The motiviation is to use a simple method to handle this case as such override is not used in 64 bit mode.

 ## Notations for Opcodes

 Following notations are used: